There are no products listed under this category.

 Please be sure to double-check your family’s schedule before enrolling in summer camp as no refunds will be issued for “no-shows” or missed camp sessions, days/weeks under any circumstances.
 There are no make-up days or camp transfers for missed days/weeks.

 We accept campers between the ages of 7 and 14 years old.
-Ages 11-14 are eligible for any of the Junior Chefs camps.
+Ages 11-14 are eligible for any of the Young Chefs camps.
 Ages 7-10 are only eligible for the Kiddie Cooks camp.

 Location & Hours